 Ace the schoolhouse hole at Drossos mini-golf in Greenport.
 Photo by the author

 Mini-Golf Courses on the East End

 Hit the kid-sized links at the museum, where families can enjoy a nine-hole science-themed course.
-There's even a hole where you design your own challenge.
+There's even a hole where you design your challenge.
 Roam the lush outdoor grounds, visit the community garden, or play on the swing set.
 Head indoors for a hands-on experience that promotes imaginary play, learning, reading, building, and more.
-Kids can climb the multitier pirate ship for a seaworthy adventure.
-DEAL ALERT: Two-for-one golf on Wednesday afternoons.
+Kids can climb the multi-tier pirate ship for a seaworthy adventure.

-Play traditional mini-golf or golf … with the throw of a disc at this uber active sports center.
+Play traditional mini-golf or hit the 18-hole disc golf course at this uber-active sports center.

 RELATED: 100 Things to Do With Kids on Long Island Before They Grow Up

 As you might expect, there's plenty of water to navigate at The Whale's Tale mini-golf course.